Gameknight963/Miside-Zero-Dialogue-Override/README.md

    > You should ony put one dialogue pack.
 If you put more, the mod will just load the first one it finds.
 I might add a GUI to load the one you want in the future

+## WARNING!
+ANYTHING PAST HERE SEVERELY OUT OF DATE AND DISCUSSES FEATURES THAT ARE NOT IN THE LATEST RELEASE
 ### For developers

 You can use this mod to load your own packs.
 In `OnInitializeMelon`, set `Mod.UserPacksEnabled` to false.
 This will prevent it from loading packs from the mszdlg folder.